How to visit the Cliffs of Moher: A quick Guide

-Included in your ticket price is an exhibition at the visitor centre, access to O’Briens Tower as well as an Audio Guide for those interested.
+Included in your ticket price is an exhibition at the visitor center, access to O’Briens Tower as well as an Audio Guide for those interested.
 Parking is included in the price as well.
-The Cliffs of Moher are a great place to do some birdwatching.
+The Cliffs of Moher are a great place to do some bird watching.

-In addition there is a café on site as well as souvenir-shoppping options.
+In addition there is a café on site as well as souvenir-shopping options.

 An alternative way to visiting the Cliffs of Moher

-We actually did not visit the official visitor centre and obsevation deck to see the Cliffs of Moher.
+We actually did not visit the official visitor center and observation deck to see the Cliffs of Moher.
 Instead we went to the Moher Tower at Hag’s Head.
 This place is located south of the Cliffs of Moher and was actually a tip we got from one of our AirBnB hosts.

 Then you head up towards Moher Tower.
 From here the trail runs along the edge of the cliffs, providing a great view of the Cliffs of Moher which are located further north.